 During the 16 Days of Activism against Gender-Based Violence, the global health community can reflect on gaps in the health systems’s response to this issue and find opportunities.
-SHOPS Plus recognizes that addressing gender-based violence (GBV) improves the well-being of individuals and their societies, and directly affects health outcomes.
+SHOPS Plus recognized that addressing gender-based violence (GBV) improves the well-being of individuals and their societies, and directly affects health outcomes.
 Our work with private providers positions us to address the issue with some who see its impact up close.

 One in three women worldwide has experienced gender-based violence in their lifetime—a figure that can be significantly higher depending on the city, country, or region.
 This means that a sizable proportion of women who seek care at the drug shops, pharmacies, and private clinics have had their lives impacted in untold ways.